-The SWS Research Brief addresses the role of the Society of Wetland Scientists in transmitting scientific information about wetlands to managers, students, media, policy-makers, and the general public in a format that is understandable, accessible, and identifiable as a SWS publication.
-The SWS Research Brief embraces the concept that scientists can make their research findings more understandable and accessible to the non-scientific public and can play a direct role in the process of translating wetland science.
-The general format for the SWS Research Brief is a 1 to 4 page non-technical summary of a paper published in Wetlands plus group briefs focused on special topics.
+SWS Research Briefs transmit scientific information about wetlands to managers, students, media, policymakers and the general public in a format that is understandable, accessible and identifiable as a SWS publication.
+SWS Research Briefs embrace the concept that scientists can make their research findings more understandable and accessible to the non-scientific public and easily translate wetland science.

 - An individual brief based on a research paper published in Wetlands.

 - A group research brief developed from a group of papers published in Wetlands on a specific topic.
-Authors could represent different viewpoints or different aspects of the topic.
+Authors may represent different viewpoints or different aspects of the topic.

-- A special brief focused on an important topic that summarizes information from a variety of technical sources.
-Recognized experts will be invited to prepare these.
+- A special brief prepared by recognized experts focused on an important topic that summarizes information from a variety of technical sources.

 SWS Research Briefs must be prepared in English and should be written for a general audience.
 The information provided in the brief should accurately reflect the findings of the technical paper or synthesis of information from multiple technical sources.
 Author(s) will submit the SWS Research Brief via an electronic template.
 The template (PC or Mac) is already formatted and contains placeholders for text, tables, and images.
 Authors drag and drop their material into the provided placeholders.
 Preparation with the template will require Microsoft Publisher 2007 or higher (free in MS Office) or Pages for Mac users.
 Authors must be able to use one of these applications and follow the guidelines for preparation of the brief.